 Assistant Coach Obe Blanc

 Obe Blanc joined the NC State wrestling staff in the summer of 2014.
-A 2013 U.S. World Team Trials champion and U.S. Open champion, he serves as an assistant coach.
+A 2013 U.S. World Team Trials champion and U.S. Open champion, he also serves as the Wolfpack RTC head coach.
 Blanc wrestled collegiately at both Lock Haven and Oklahoma State, and earned his undergraduate degree in Sports Administration from Lock Haven in 2008 and a Masters in International Business from Oklahoma State in 2010.